FIVE MOST SURPRISING FINDS

 How does an institution founded by a eugenicist who spoke at KKK rallies, placed far more often in Black neighborhoods, terminating Black life at 3.5 times the white rate, retain the endorsement of every major civil rights organization in America?

-A puzzle master looks at that question and identifies the variable that sustains the arrangement.
-It is not ideology.
-It is not healthcare access.
-It is not choice.
-It is money.
+A puzzle master studies the question and isolates the one variable holding the arrangement together.
+Ideology plays no part, nor does healthcare access or personal choice.
+The driver is money.
 Planned Parenthood spends $45 million per election cycle funding the political allies of civil rights groups.
-Planned Parenthood receives approximately $600 million annually in government funding, primarily through Medicaid.
-The civil rights groups endorse those allies.
-The circle is closed.
-The variable is financial dependency.
+It receives approximately $600 million annually in government funding, primarily through Medicaid.
+Those groups endorse the allies, and the loop closes around financial dependency.

 Break the financial circle.
 Cut the endorsement pipeline.
 Fund the counter-institutions that serve Black mothers without eliminating Black children.
 Make the complicity visible, measurable, and politically expensive.